Metropolitan-Council/growing.shade/inst/app/www/otherresources.md

             County, MN Tree Canopy Tree Planting Priority Areas</a>
         -   <a href = "https://www.stpaul.gov/departments/parks-recreation/natural-resources/forestry/urban-tree-canopy-assessment" target = "_blank">City
             of Saint Paul Urban Tree Canopy Assessment 2011</a>
+    -   *Where can I lean more about the benefits provided by urban forests and learn how to build them?*
+        -   <a href = "https://www.vibrantcitieslab.com/" target = "_blank">Vibrant
+            Cities Lab</a>
 -   **Planting Trees and Native Vegetation**
     -   *What trees are predicted to do well in future climate conditions?*